mikellykels/autorig/docs/DEVELOPMENT_NOTES.md

 ### ModuleManager

-The `ModuleManager` class serves as the central coordinator for the auto-rigging system:
+The `ModuleManager` class serves as the central coordinator for the modular rigging system:

 - Maintains references to all modules
 - Creates the main rig structure (guides, joints, controls groups)